ipython/ipython/docs/source/overview.rst

 Portability and Python requirements
 -----------------------------------

-As of the 0.11 release, IPython works with Python 2.6 and 2.7.
-Versions 0.9 and 0.10 worked with Python 2.4 and above.
-IPython now also supports Python 3, although for now the code for this is separate, and kept up to date with the main IPython repository.
-In the future, these will converge to a single codebase which can be automatically translated using 2to3.
+As of the 1.0 release, IPython works with Python 2.6, 2.7, 3.2 and 3.3.
+Version 0.12 introduced full support for Python 3.
+Version 0.11 worked with Python 2.6 and 2.7 only.
+Versions 0.9 and 0.10 worked with Python 2.4 and
+above (not including Python 3).

 IPython is known to work on the following operating systems: